-This is a cruise, not a course, but you will gain fantastic experience and cover a lot of miles.
+These trips are more of a cruise, not a course, but you will gain fantastic experience and cover a lot of miles.
 This area provides challenging navigation, with its famously powerful tides.

 Each trip would obviously be weather dependent.
 If conditions prevented a trip across the Channel then Poole, Weymouth and the West Country could be an option and in the unlikely situation where the conditions don’t allow us to leave the Solent or West country we would look to ensure you get plenty of sailing in the testing conditions that prevent the passage but in safer more sheltered local waters.
 This also applies to overseas Covid restrictions not allowing us to enter France or the Channel Islands without quarantining on return.
 Unfortunately we are not able to offer a refund or transfer to a later date if the itinerary changes due to the weather conditions or Covid restrictions.

 The price includes all food on board, apart from 1 evening meal if on a 5 day trip and 2 evening meals if on a 7 day trip as we think you might like to sample the local cuisine, fuel, gas, all safety equipment, instructor and accommodation on board.
 The only ‘hidden’ cost are mooring fees.
 It depends on where you end up at night.
 Anchorages are free, buoys are usually very cheap and marinas cost.
 If you budgeted on around £50 for the trip you should be fine.

 We are fully insured but we would advise that you get your own travel insurance from a company such as TopSail Insurance.